goetzi123/FleetChat/FleetChat_System_Overview.md

 ## Executive Summary

-FleetChat is a middleware service that bridges fleet management systems with driver communication platforms.
-Operating as a headless message broker, it translates Samsara fleet events into contextual WhatsApp messages for drivers and processes driver responses back into fleet management updates.
+FleetChat is a middleware service that bridges fleet management systems (Samsara and Geotab) with driver communication platforms.
+Operating as a headless message broker with dual-platform support, it translates fleet events into contextual WhatsApp messages for drivers and processes driver responses back into fleet management updates, regardless of the underlying fleet platform.
 The system requires no user interface, functioning purely as an intelligent routing and translation layer. **Current Status**: Production-ready with verified event propagation system (July 2025).

 ## System Architecture